NAVAL SPECIAL WARFARE

-The CQD®/NSW relationship began in 1989 when Mr. Dieter was requested by the elite Naval component of the Joint Special Operations Command (JSOC) to teach the CQD System.
+The CQD®/NSW (Naval Special Warfare) relationship began in 1989, when Mr. Dieter was requested by the Naval Special Warfare Development Group (DEVGRU) to teach the CQD System.
 Select personnel visited the CQD training facility for a demonstration, which later led to a one-week training course, after which recommendations were made to other components of this group for adoption.
-CQD provided operationally focused and customized unarmed, armed, prisoner control, advanced CQD shooting techniques, and team combat skills, as well as Validation/Accountability Exercises and Tac-House™ training, all tailored to meet mission specific tasks.
-Due to its operational relevance, merit, and referrals from various operators, the training spread throughout this Command from team-to-team in the early 90’s.
+CQD provided operationally focused and customized unarmed, armed, personnel control, advanced CQD shooting techniques, and team tactical skills, as well as Validation/Accountability Exercises and Tac-House™ training, all tailored to meet mission specific tasks.
+Due to its operational relevance, merit, and referrals from various operators, the training spread throughout this Command, from team-to-team, in the early 90’s.
 Because of the unique value of the system, Mr. Dieter received continual requests for training.
-A CQD Tactical Role Player™ (TRP™) training program was then instituted that provided the opposing force against operators for both individual and team size engagements.
+A CQD Tactical Role Player™ (TRP™) training program was then instituted which provided the opposing force against operators for both individual and team size engagements.
 At one time, this week-long certification was comprised of over 80 active members.
-In 1995, the senior leadership formulated mission need statements and training project plans outlining CQD’s adoption at the Command that would establish a formalized training program for all operators.
+In 1995, the senior leadership formulated mission-need statements and training project plans outlining CQD’s adoption at the Command which would establish a formalized training program for all operators.
 By 1995, over 75% of this Command had trained in CQD at various levels.

 Throughout this time period, CQD taught initial and advanced courses to various SEAL Teams on the East Coast.
 Due to CQD’s success and overwhelming acceptance by NSW's Tier-1 Command and the East Coast Teams, the system was referred to the Naval Special Warfare Center (NSWC) in 1995.
 The Combat Fighting Course (CFC) cadre attended a one-week training session in CQD, and upon completion of the course recognized its total operational focus and applicability for SEALs.
 They began implementing the training and recommended the system for adoption in 1996, and in 1997 CQD became the established training program for the SEAL Teams and was approved by the Naval Education and Training Command (NETC).
 As the success of the training spread, senior NSW leaders recognized the need and value of having CQD throughout the career of a SEAL operator and in 2000, CQD was officially adopted into Basic Underwater Demolition/SEAL (BUD/S) 1st, 2nd, and 3rd Phases as well as SEAL Qualification Training (SQT).
 By providing one to six-week CQD training courses at all levels of NSW, each SEAL operator was interoperable and was able to progress from initial to advanced levels of training throughout their career.